Why Oregon schools' pandemic recovery lags behind much of the nation

 It's a quick assessment that gives her invaluable information in order to make sure kids don't slip through the cracks.

-"I knew this math program because I used it in my last district," says Ayalya.
+"I knew this math program because I used it in my last district," says Ayala.
 "I was told that because it was a pandemic that there wasn't that training."

 State leaders point to the many needs and priorities that districts were juggling during the pandemic to explain the state's varied response.